Skip to content

 Tips to Approach the Topic of Sex With Your Partner

-Sex can be a sensitive topic for couples to discuss.
+Sex can be a sensitive topic for couples to discuss, particularly if there are concerns about sexual compatibility between partners.
 Be aware that many people feel some inadequacy or shame around sex, so be conscious of their feelings and reactions.
 For example, saying “I really enjoy our sex and love having you as my partner, but I was hoping we could try some different things,” or “I wanted to see if we could increase/decrease the frequency a bit” tends to go over better vs. “I’m feeling bored in the bedroom” or “Can you stop asking me for sex all the time?”

 Here are tips to approach the topic of sex with your partner: